Spring Green Garlic:

-So what is it, and how had I lived this long in ignorance of it?
+So what is green garlic, and how had I lived this long without knowing about it?
 Green garlic, also known as spring garlic, young garlic, baby garlic, and garlic shoots, is, claims Catherine, "a culinary secret."
-It is "immature garlic that hasn't yet developed its garlic bulb and has a much milder flavor than the mature bulbs, yet still has that distinct garlic flavor.
-It can be used in any recipe in place of regular garlic or leeks, and can be used raw or cooked."
-And, obviously, it can take the place of scallions, too.
+It is "immature garlic that hasn't yet developed its garlic bulb and has a much milder flavor than the mature bulbs, yet still has that distinct garlic flavor."

-Green garlic is also a market gardener/small farmer's dream crop, as you can grow it in what would otherwise be unused space--you simply plant your fall garlic twice as thickly as you normally would, and then harvest up half of it as baby garlic in the spring.
-An added bonus is that it is ready to sell when not many other things are, bringing in much needed income.
+How do you grow green garlic?
+You simply plant your fall garlic twice as thickly as you normally would, and then harvest up half of it as baby garlic in the spring.
+How brilliant is that?
+An added bonus for farmers is that it's ready to sell when not many other things are, bringing in much needed income.

-Diehard kitchen gardener and self-declared foodie that I am, it's bad enough that I'd never heard of eating baby garlic until now.
-For years I've even swiped some of the first tender garlic leaves from my plants and tossed them into spring salads.
-But what's really embarrassing is that I excel at planting everything too closely together (onions, beets, lettuce, tomatoes, you name it)--except garlic.
-I'd never, ever thought about doing that.
+Diehard kitchen gardener and foodie that I am, it's bad enough that I'd never heard of eating baby garlic until now.
+For years I've even swiped some of the first tender garlic leaves from my plants and tossed them into spring salads, although I've since learned that doing this could be detrimental to the garlic bulb.

 But the good news is that a quick tour of my garden revealed something wonderful: I have ready-to-eat, volunteer green garlic all over the place.